chihaya/chihaya/README.md

 Features include:

-- Light resource consumption
+- Light resource consumption, and fast, asynchronous request processing
-- Fast request processing using connection pools to spare the network from exorbitant connections
-- Maximum compatibility with what exists of the BitTorrent spec
+- Full compatibility with what exists of the BitTorrent spec
 - Correct IPv6 support
-- Generic storage interfaces that are easily adapted to work with any database.
+- Generic storage interfaces that are easily adapted to work with any database

 ### Technical Details